Chronic Myeloid Leukemia (CML): Phases

 Instead of stages, CML is described in phases.
 The phases note how many immature white blood cells (blasts) are in the blood or bone marrow.
-The phase of CML is one of the most important things to know when deciding how to treat the leukemia.
+The phase of CML is one of the most important things to know when deciding how to treat this type of leukemia.

 The phases of CML

 Chronic phase.
-During this phase, there are fewer than 10% immature white blood cells (blasts) in your blood or bone marrow.
-Symptoms are mild symptoms and get better with standard treatments.
+During this phase, you have fewer than 10% immature white blood cells (blasts) in your blood or bone marrow.
+Symptoms are mild and get better with standard treatments.
 Most people diagnosed with CML are in this phase.

 Accelerated phase.
-During this phase, there are more than 10% but fewer than 20% blasts.
-Or there is more than 20% of another type of white blood cell called basophils.
-Or there is a very abnormal platelet count.
-You may have symptoms such as a fever, low appetite, and weight loss.
+During this phase, you have more than 10% but fewer than 20% blasts.
+Or you have more than 20% of another type of white blood cell called basophils.
+Or you have a very abnormal platelet count.
+You may have symptoms such as a fever, low appetite, enlarged spleen, and weight loss.
 Symptoms and blood counts may not respond as well to treatment.
-The leukemia cells may have other changes in the chromosomes, in addition to the Philadelphia chromosome.
+The leukemia cells may have abnormal changes in their chromosomes.

 Blast phase (blast crisis).
-During this phase, there are more than 20% of the blasts in your blood or bone marrow.
-These blast cells often spread to other areas of your body outside the bone marrow.
-You may have symptoms such as tiredness, fever, loss of appetite, and an enlarged spleen.
+During this phase, you have more than 20% of the blasts in your blood or bone marrow.
+These blast cells often spread outside the bone marrow.
+Blood counts are not normal.
+You may have symptoms such as tiredness, fever, loss of appetite, bleeding, shortness of breath, and an enlarged spleen.
 This phase is considered aggressive.
 This means the cancer is growing quickly.